AAEStudy/AutomatedMediation/README.md

 - This package is intended as a rapid exploration tool; any models of substantive interest should be followed up with careful, theory-driven analysis.

+## More on the Rationale Behind This Script
+A simple mediation assesses whether an independent variable (X) predicts or affects a dependent variable (Y) indirectly, through its relationship to a third variable known as the mediator (M).
+In short it tests whether the following indirect relationship is significant:
+X → M → Y

+Running mediation analyses can be extremely time-consuming, especially when researchers wish to test many potential relationships among multiple variables.
+For example, if you have 10 variables, manually testing all possible simple mediation paths would require 720 separate analyses.
+Even in modern statistical software, that process is tedious and extremely time consuming.

+This package solves this problem by automatically running all possible mediation analyses between user-specified variables from any wide format CSV dataset and return the results—complete with significance tests, confidence intervals, and a CSV output in a matter of seconds or minutes.

+This package uses the Python version of PROCESS (pyprocessmacro) in an R script, rather than the R version of the package because the Python implementation can perform the analyses exponentially faster.
+By leveraging the reticulate package, this script provides the speed and reliability of Python’s PROCESS macro while maintaining the workflow convenience and other functions and advantages of RStudio.